wtarreau/cebtree/doc/API.md

   - `<type>` : one of the types mentioned above (`a`,`32`,`64`,`l`,`b`,`ib`,`s`,`is`).

-  - `<ofs>` : either `_ofs` when the keys are placed at an offset relative to the address of the node, otherwise empty for the default case.
+  - `<ofs>` : either `_ofs` when the keys are placed at an offset relative to the address of the node, or "_imm" when the key immediately follows the node.
 When an offset is passed to a function, it is always the first argument after the root.
-Operations made without an offset exactly correspond to specifying an offset of `sizeof(struct ceb_node)`.
+Operations made without an offset exactly correspond to specifying an offset of `sizeof(struct ceb_node)` except that the offset is provided as a function argument instead of a constant (i.e. compiler has less opportunities to optimize the code).

   - `<operation>` : the operation to be performed among: